SystemsGenetics/GSForge/docs/source/user_guide/tour.md

 ### Select via `edgeR`

-Here we present a 'standard' feature selection with `edgeR`.
+Here we present a 'standard' feature selection with `edgeR`, see the [edgeR Bioconductor](https://bioconductor.org/packages/release/bioc/html/edgeR.html) page for more information.

 ```{code-cell} ipython3
 :tags: []